Sevastopol: Part of Ukraine

 The ex-Soviet Black Sea Fleet and its facilities were divided between Russia's Black Sea Fleet and the Ukrainian Naval Forces.
 The two navies co-used some of the city's harbours and piers, while others were demilitarised or used by either country.
 Sevastopol remained the location of the Russian Black Sea Fleet headquarters, and the Ukrainian Naval Forces Headquarters were also located in the city.
 A judicial row periodically continued over the naval hydrographic infrastructure both in Sevastopol and on the Crimean coast (especially lighthouses historically maintained by the Soviet and Russian Navy and also used for civil navigation support).

 As in the rest of Crimea, Russian remained the predominant language of the city, although following the independence of Ukraine there were some attempts at Ukrainisation, with very little success.
 Russian society in general and even some outspoken government representatives never accepted the loss of Sevastopol and tended to regard it as temporarily separated from Russia.

-In July 2009, the chairman of the Sevastopol City Council, Valeriy Saratov (Party of Regions), said that Ukraine should increase the amount of compensation it is paying to the city of Sevastopol for hosting the foreign Russian Black Sea Fleet, instead of requesting such compensation from the Russian government and the Russian Ministry of Defense in particular.
+In July 2009, the chairman of the Sevastopol City Council, Valeriy Saratov (Party of Regions), said that Ukraine should increase the amount of compensation it is paying to the city of Sevastopol for hosting the foreign Russian Black Sea Fleet, instead of requesting such compensation from the Russian government and the Russian Ministry of Defence in particular.

 On 27 April 2010, Russia and Ukraine ratified the Russian Ukrainian Naval Base for Gas treaty, which extended the Russian Navy's lease of the Crimean facilities for 25 years after 2017 (through 2042) with the option to prolong the lease in five-year extensions.
 The ratification process in the Ukrainian parliament encountered stiff opposition and even resulted in a brawl in the parliament chamber.
 Eventually, the treaty was ratified by a 52% majority vote—236 of 450.
 The Russian Duma ratified the treaty by a 98% majority.

 Occupation and annexation by Russia

 On 23 February 2014, a pro-Russian rally took place in Nakhimov Square declaring allegiance to Russia and protesting against the new government in Kyiv following the overthrow of the president, Viktor Yanukovych.
 On 27 February, pro-Russian militia, including Russian troops, seized control of government buildings in Crimea, and by 28 February, controlled other strategic locations such as the military airport in Sevastopol.

 On 16 March 2014, an internationally unrecognised referendum was held in Sevastopol with official results claiming an 89.51% turnout and 95.6% of voters choosing to join Russia.
 Ukraine and almost all other countries of the United Nations General Assembly consider the referendum illegal and illegitimate.

 On 18 March, Russia annexed Crimea, incorporating the Republic of Crimea and federal city of Sevastopol as federal subjects of Russia.
-However, the annexation remains internationally unrecognised, with most countries recognizing Sevastopol as a city with special status within Ukraine.
+However, the annexation remains internationally unrecognised, with most countries recognising Sevastopol as a city with special status within Ukraine.
 While Russia has taken de facto control of Sevastopol and Crimea, the international community considers the area as part of Ukraine.